Trauma-Team-International/Home/icu_burden/README.md

 - if capacity is full:
   - patient will immediately die

+*The way in which death (and release) are computed, results in normally distributed duration of stay, with separate means for recovered, standard ICU and ventilated ICU.

 First get the [code](https://github.com/autonomio/trauma-team-international/blob/master/icu_burden/icu_burden_simulator.py) on to your machine, and then run it.

 ## Bayesian Method